tianshu-Michael-yu/tianshu-Michael-yu.github.io/_posts/2025-11-22-pipeline-parallelism-in-inference.md

 ## Pipeline Parallelism in Inference

-In the previous post, [Inference Engine]({% post_url 2025-11-22-inference-engine %}), we dived into how to develop an async inference engine.
+In the previous post, [Inference Engine]({% post_url 2025-11-22-inference-engine %}), we built an async inference engine.
+Adding pipeline parallelism (PP) complicates the control flow, especially around send/recv ordering and shutdown.
+This post walks through the problem and two ordering designs, then lands on a simple loop structure.

-If we throws pipeline parallelism into the whole thing, it gets complicated.
+### 1) The Naive Pipeline

-Let's show a naive implementation of infer.
+Each rank receives tensors, runs the model, and sends the output to the next rank.

 ```python
 class Inferencer: